adrelanos/tbb-scripts/README.md

 ===========

 Alternative startup scripts for the Tor Browser Bundle.
-- For starting up Tor Browser without Tor and Vidalia
+- For starting up Tor Browser without Tor and Vidalia.
+- Start multiple instances of Tor Browser.
-- Tor Browser behind transparent proxy or Tor Router.
+- Tor Browser behind a transparent proxy or Tor Router.

+Just read the comments in start-tor-browser on how to use it.

+Ignore the torbrowser-standalone script.
+Read #5611, if you are curious what it is.

 Forked from:
 https://gitweb.torproject.org/torbrowser.git